NCI-CGR/plco-analysis/docs/Preprocessing.rst

      and so an additional step fixes the included **NA** values by setting them to **0**. this could well be changed in a future version depending on upstream behavior

+.. topic:: Debugging

+   bgen_ support in conversion tools is pretty limited.
+I've ended up using plink_ for VCF->BGEN conversion in two steps, even bearing in mind the apparent bug in output ***.sample** format files created with it.
+But I could very much see the possibility of needing a different adapter program in the future depending on one's needs and any format discrepancies I've not found, and it would have the benefit of potentially removing an extra rule/intermediate file from this pipeline.

 .. _`1000 Genomes pipeline`:

 1000 Genomes Reference Data